 “If it sets in that this is real, I might lose my mind a little bit,” says Marrisa Bode.
-In Wicked – her feature film debut! – the 24-year-old has made history as the first actress with a disability to play Nessarose, Elphaba’s fiercely independent sister and Shiv classmate who just-so happens to be wheelchair-bound.
-While no one should be defined by their disability – as she says, a wheelchair is an “assistive device” in similar vein to glasses – Bode is using Wicked’s press tour to “scream from the rooftops” about much-needed accessibilities for people who are disabled and to fight for industry “inclusion”.
+In Wicked – her feature film debut! – the 24-year-old has made history as the first disabled person to play Nessarose, Elphaba’s fiercely independent sister and Shiv classmate who just-so happens to be a wheelchair user.
+While no one should be defined by their disability – as she says, a wheelchair is an “assistive device” in similar vein to glasses – Bode is using Wicked’s press tour to “scream from the rooftops” about much-needed accessibilities for disabled people and to fight for industry inclusion.

-As well as being the first actor in a wheelchair to play Nessarose, Wicked marks a watershed moment for Hollywood as it will be one of the – here’s that word again – first blockbusters to spotlight a disabled character to this extent.
-As a result, Nessarose will inevitably inspire countless people with disabilities who have never seen themselves portrayed this authentically on-screen.
+As well as being the first wheelchair user to play Nessarose, Wicked marks a watershed moment for Hollywood as it will be one of the – here’s that word again – first blockbusters to spotlight a disabled character to this extent.
+As a result, Nessarose will inevitably inspire countless disabled people who have never seen themselves portrayed this authentically on-screen.
 Bode says: “For me to be that for so many – not even just young kids in wheelchairs, but people in wheelchairs in general – it means the world to me.
 It’s surreal that it’s me.”

 Here, Marissa Bode discusses her lauded (and more progressive) depiction of Nessarose in Wicked, what it was like to act opposite Cynthia Erivo, Ariana Grande, Jonathan Bailey and more in – it bears repeating – her! first! film! and the need for more disabled creatives in every aspect of the entertainment industry.
 As a queer person chatting with a queer publication, you can also expect a bit of rainbow talk.